TimCares/MasterThesis/docs/thesis/background/self_supervised_learning.typ

 While this example is specific to text data, the same principle can be applied to other types of hierarchical data, e.g. images and audio.

 Consequently, self-supervised learning allows makes models scalable, as they can be trained on large amounts of unlabeled data.
-A fact we will come back to in the experimental part of this work, where will will approach multimodal models with this philosophy.

 #figure(
   image(